 Google could have filmed a Nexus 7 commercial at our house this weekend.
 For a 3rd grade project my daughter (with a parental help) had to turn a shoe box into a habitat complete with animals and vegetation.

-where to buy amaryllis in toronto Along with it she had to prepare a “food web” showing the animals she included and what each ate.
+Along with it she had to prepare a “food web” showing the animals she included and what each ate.
 She chose to do a rainforest.

 Together we searched Amazon on the N7 for the perfect toy animals to use and ordered them right from Amazon app.
 She used the N7 for research.

 It would have taken her forever to figure out how to spell and type what she wanted to look up on the computer.
 Instead she became a pro at saying, “OK Google.
 What does a tapir eat” and “show me pictures of rainforest plants”.

 To round out the complete N7 experience we used it to take and crop this picture.

 My daughter did 100% of the research, painting, and animal placement.
 I was there mostly for moral support, to cut the box, and run the hot glue gun.

 Yep.
 I can picture the Google/Nexus 7 commercial in my head.
 What a fun memory this will be for both of us.

 I’ve been thinking about starting a blog for quite awhile but there was always a nagging voice in my head telling me reasons not to do it.
 “You’ll never be able to figure out how to get it on the web.
 It’ll take too much time.
 No one will care what you have to say.”
 This is what the negative voice would say each time I thought about it.
 I finally came to the conclusion that it didn’t matter whether anyone would read or care about my blog as long as I had fun figuring it out.
 So I started to look into different blog name generator options on the web to see if it could pique my interest in what I should call my very first blog!